StayFN/MediaReactionSimulator/Report/JupyterReport/Discussion.md

 - LLM won't contradict current scientific consensus, since it is trained on it, so any other result would have been highly unexpected

+- Let out the "Try to hide your emotions" since it affected High SSC answers extremly while low ssc not so much - Test again without if it chagnes significantly.
+Evtl: in experiments in the beginning we saw without that the results would be heavily skewed towards the top of the scale need to find a more balanced propmt?